Jack Jones (Welsh musician): Writing and other media

 Jones' first fashion shoot was for OutThere Style magazine, published February 2016 and was featured wearing jewellery for Pirate Treasures "Stage Style" collection also in February 2016.

 Jones wrote an article for The Guardian which was published on 18 March 2016.

 On 15 June 2016 the NME published a poem Jones wrote for them about the UK's EU Referendum, based on The Clash song "Should I Stay or Should I Go?".

 In July 2022 he was a guest on the Gig Stories podcast recorded live at Kendal Calling festival, where he was performing with Trampolene.

 Jones' first novel Swansea to Hornsey was published by Strap Originals on 17 November 2023.

 His second book Tour Diaries Volume 1 was published by Strap Originals on 20 September 2024.

+He has appeared on popular podcasts including Episode 101 of Problematic Pub Podcast with Sandro Ford and Ambition is Critical podcast, plus online interviews with John Robb for Louder Than War, RGM and Swans Cast.

 Influences

 Jones' writing influences include Julian Cope and Dylan Thomas and according to The Musical Manual his spoken word poem Ketamine "shares stark resemblance to workings of punk-poet legend, John Cooper Clarke.".
 Even the Stars music blog described "Ketamine" as "laced with wit and humour and the other ["Pound Land"] a droll comical observation of modern life based around a visit to Poundland".
 Jones has been described as a "singer, guitarist and full-on enigma", a "fine poet...With a John Cooper Clarke-esque delivery of his sideways glance into the uglier corners of modern society...wistful and witty poems" and as having "extraordinary stage presence".